Johny270/ASP-NET-CORE-dev/FirstProject/README.md

 I know how to blend C# and HTML or other technologies, taking advantage of the powerful abilities of views.

-1. Creating a data Model
+1. Creating a data Model.

     Most of the time, data model will take the shape of a class:
     ```
         public class GuestResponse {